alaminjim/solo-sphere/README.md

 Solo Sphere

-🚀 Project Overview
+🚀 Project Overview:
 Solo Sphere is a web application designed to provide users with a smooth, intuitive platform for [describe the main purpose of the project].
 The project focuses on delivering a functional and user-friendly experience by implementing [key features].

 This project demonstrates my ability to develop scalable and maintainable web solutions using modern technologies and clean coding principles.

-🔗 Live Demo
+🔗 Live Demo :
 Check out the live version of the project here: https://solo-sphere-434b4c.netlify.app